-Sale of goods revenue is recognised when the customer has taken delivery of the goods.
+Sale of goods revenue is recognised at the point in time that the customer obtains control of the goods.
 Revenue from services is recognised when the service is rendered.

 Revenue from contracts and recoverable works generally comprises a recoupment of material costs together with an hourly charge for use of equipment and employees.
 This revenue and the associated costs are recognised by reference to the stage of completion of the contract activity based on costs incurred at the reporting date.
-Where consideration is received for the service in advance it is included in other liabilities and is recognised as revenue in the period when the service is performed.
+Where consideration is received for the service in advance, it is included in other liabilities and is recognised as revenue in the period when the service is performed.
 The contract work carried out is not subject to retentions.